Experience Gloria Gaynor

 Experience Gloria Gaynor is the second album by Gloria Gaynor, released in 1975 on MGM Records.
-The album charted in the US Billboard at #64 in the US Pop chart, and at #32 in the US R&B chart.
+The album charted in the US Billboard at #64 on the US Pop chart, and at #32 on the US R&B chart.
 The album failed to chart in the UK, the single "How High The Moon" was issued in the UK and peaked at #33.